Bord na Móna has developed a wind farm on Cloncreen bog in eastern Co. Offaly. The wind farm is known as the Cloncreen Wind Farm.

 Cloncreen bog comprises of approximately 960 hectares (c.
 2,400 acres) and was formerly utilised for peat harvesting by Bord na Móna to provide fuel for the Edenderry peat fired power station.
 The maximum permanent footprint of the development measures 40.1 hectares, which represents approximately 4% of the site.

-Following a competitive tender process, Farrans Construction have been appointed to deliver the Civil Balance of Plant (CBoP) for Cloncreen Wind Farm.
+Following a competitive tender process, Farrans Construction were been appointed to deliver the Civil Balance of Plant (CBoP) for Cloncreen Wind Farm.
 The CBoP contract covers the construction of public road upgrades, site compounds and temporary office facilities, site roads, crane hardstandings, and wind turbine foundations.

 With operations across Ireland and the UK and employing over 500 people, leading building and civil engineering contractor Farrans Construction has significant experience of working on projects of all sizes across a wide range of sectors.
 Farrans is part of the Northstone Group which in turn is wholly owned by CRH plc, the global building materials group with an annual turnover of €28billion.
 The Civil Engineering division of Farrans operates in five key sectors of Renewables, Roads & Bridges, Water, Marine, and Horizon.
 In the Renewables sector it has successfully delivered some of the largest and most technically challenging wind farms across Ireland and the UK.